cedardb/docs/Styleguide.md

    demonstrated.
 Never use meaningless names like `t`, `a`, `b`, `foo`.
 6. **One concept per example.** Do not combine unrelated features.
 7. **Keep it short.** Under 10 lines preferred.
-15 lines maximum for complex features (transactions with savepoints, multi-step migrations).
+15 lines maximum for complex features (transactions with savepoints, multistep migrations).

 ### Pattern